filipmil-Rukovodiltel-In-Docker/Rukovoditel/README.md

 <p>To remove install folder AFTER installation of Rukovoditel run this command::</p>
 <div class="highlight highlight-text-shell-session"><pre>$ docker exec some-rukovoditel /bin/bash rm -r /var/www/html/install</pre></div>

+<h1>Port Mapping</h1>
+<p>If you'd like to be able to access the instance from the host without the container's IP, standard port mappings can be used.
+Just add -p 80:80 to the docker run arguments and then access either http://localhost or http://host-ip in a browser.
+If your hosts port 80 is used, use some other port.
+Example: -p 8080:80 will map containers port 80 to hosts port 8080 so you can access app either with http://localhost:8080 or http://host-ip:8080 in a browser.</p>
 <h1>License</h1>
 <p><a href="https://www.rukovoditel.net/download.php">Rukovoditel</a> is open source and released under the terms of the <a href="https://www.gnu.org/licenses/old-licenses/gpl-2.0.html"> GNU General Public License v2 (GPL).</a> <a href="https://tldrlegal.com/license/gnu-general-public-license-v2">Quick GPL-2.0 Summary.</a></p>
 <p>Main version of <a href="https://www.rukovoditel.net/download.php">Rukovoditel</a>  is free and  fully functional software without any restrictions. <a href="https://www.rukovoditel.net/extension.php">Extension</a>  is commercial product and it is not included in this image.</p>